 1. Understand What PPC is and How it Works

-The first step you want to take is to gain a complete understanding of what PPC advertising is, and the benefits it can offer for all kinds of businesses.
+The first step you want to take is to understand what PPC advertising is, and the benefits it can offer for all kinds of businesses.

-The amount of this bid is one of the main factors in determining which ads will appear when multiple advertisers are targeting the same users.
+The amount of this bid is one of the main factors in determining which ads will appear when multiple advertisers target the same users.

-Shopping advertising – Shopping advertising allows you to run PPC ads for your e-commerce products.
-They can appear in the regular SERPs on Google and Bing as well as the Shopping page.
+- Shopping ads – Shopping ads allow you to run PPC ads for your e-commerce products.
+They can appear in the regular SERPs on Google and Bing and the Shopping page.

 One of the most important factors in successful PPC campaigns is determining who you want to target with your ads.

-The fastest way to understand PPC marketing is by pursuing certification and taking a course.
-I will discuss these in more detail later on.
+The fastest way to understand PPC is by pursuing a PPC marketing certification and taking one or more courses.